-1. Any legal proceeding or action arising from or in connection with a contract to which the minor is a party and which, by virtue of section 35, has effect as if the minor were of full age.
+- 1. Any legal proceeding or action arising from or in connection with a contract to which the minor is a party and which, by virtue of section 35, has effect as if the minor were of full age. - 2.
+Any legal proceeding or action arising from or in connection with the minor acting as - (a) a director of a company; or - (b) a manager of a limited liability partnership. - 3.
+Any legal proceeding or action arising from or in connection with a bill of exchange that has been drawn or indorsed - (a) by the minor; or - (b) by another person in favour of the minor. - 4.
+Where the minor is registered under the Business Names Registration Act 2014 to carry on any business (whether as a sole proprietor or in partnership with one or more other persons) - (a) any legal proceeding or action arising from or in connection with his carrying on of such business; or - (b) [Deleted by Act 29 of 2014 wef 03/01/2016]

-1999 Ed.

-1999 Ed.

-THE SCHEDULE - continued

-2. Any legal proceeding or action arising from or in connection with the minor acting as -

-(a) a director of a company; or

-(b) a manager of a limited liability partnership.

-3. Any legal proceeding or action arising from or in connection with a bill of exchange that has been drawn or indorsed -

-(a) by the minor; or

-(b) by another person in favour of the minor.

-4. Where the minor is registered under the Business Registration Act (Cap.
-32) to carry on any business (whether as a sole proprietor or in partnership with one or more other persons) -

-- (a) any legal proceeding or action arising from or in connection with his carrying on of such business; or - (b) any legal proceeding or action arising from or in connection with his acting as a person responsible for the management of such business (as defined in section 2(1) of that Act).

-5. Where the minor carries on business in Singapore as a limited partnership registered under the Limited Partnerships Act 2008 (Act 37 of 2008) (whether as a general partner or a limited partner) -

-- (a) any legal proceeding or action arising from or in connection with his carrying on of such business; or - (b) any legal proceeding or action arising from or in connection with his acting as a person responsible for the management of such business (as defined in section 39(2) of that Act).
+- 5. Where the minor carries on business in Singapore as a limited partnership registered under the Limited Partnerships Act 2008 (Act 37 of 2008) (whether as a general partner or a limited partner) - (a) any legal proceeding or action arising from or in connection with his carrying on of such business; or - (b) any legal proceeding or action arising from or in connection with his acting as a person responsible for the management of such business (as defined in section 39(2) of that Act).

-[S 192/2009]
+[S 192/2009 wef 04/05/2009]

+LEGISLATIVE HISTORY

-LEGISLATIVE HISTORY CIVIL LAW ACT (CHAPTER 43)
+CIVIL LAW ACT (CHAPTER 43)

 This Legislative History is provided for the convenience of users of the Civil Law Act.
-It is not part of this Act.
+It is not part of the Act.